Thrips are often considered pests for gardens, vegetable patches, and houseplants. Knowing about their lifecycle deal with them better.

 Thrips will often travel to the ground to pupate.
 They hide in leaf debris, soil, and mulch.
 In fall, this is how most thrips prepare for winter.

-- In some cases, such as the ficus thrips, the pupa and thrips offspring hide in curled-up leaves.
+- In some cases, such as the ficus thrips, pupa and offspring hide in curled-up leaves.

 Through pheromones, females attract males.
-They mate and then the female starts laying eggs.
+After mating the female starts laying eggs.

 - Females usually only mate once or twice.
 This provides enough sperm to fertilize all the eggs she might lay.